 - any shortcomings.

 In addition, healthcare is a field full of responsibilities and regulations.
 Thriving technologies like AI bring with it a substantially empty regulatory history.
 This could slow down the adoption by patients and professionals since nobody wants to risk a case of medical negligence of any kind.

 We have already addressed these issues by talking about the importance of ethics in artificial intelligence and analyzing what kind of relationship exists between ethical technology and moral values.

 It may not take much time for an algorithm to decide if medical attention is needed.
-Specifically, when millions of people are suffering from a disease everyone wants to stay away from.
+Specifically, when millions of people are suffering from a disease, everyone wants to stay away from it.

 Artificial intelligence is certainly something to keep an eye on in 2020, but it will be important to distinguish between the usability of the different applications and the ethics associated with the use of these devices.

 The world needs all its resources at this difficult time.
-Technology, advancements and cumulative efforts is all we need to defeat this virus.
+Technology, advancements, and cumulative efforts are all we need to defeat this virus.
 Have an app idea that can help the world at this moment?
 Contact us today and we will help you turn it into a profitable venture.